Treatment for Heart Valve Disease

 - Mechanical valves.
 The advantage to mechanical heart valves is their sturdiness.
 They are designed to last for many years.
 There are also drawbacks.
 Due to the artificial material involved, people who receive these valves will need to take life-long blood-thinner medication (anticoagulants) to prevent clots from forming in the mechanical valve.
 These clots can increase the risk for a stroke.
-Also, some people report a valve ticking sound that is usually not bothersome.
+Also, some people report a valve ticking sound.
 It is the sound of the valve leaflets opening and closing.

 - Biological valves.
 The advantage of biological valves is that most people do not need to take life-long anticoagulants, unless they have other conditions (such as atrial fibrillation) that warrant it.
 Biologic valves, traditionally, were not considered as durable as mechanical valves, especially in younger people.
 Previously available biologic valves usually needed to be replaced after about 10 years.
 However, recent studies show that some biologic valves may last at least 17 years without decline in function.
 This represents a new milestone in the durability of biologic valves.

 - Homograft valves.
 Homografts are ideal heart valves for aortic valve replacement, especially when the aortic root is diseased or there is infection.
 The heart's natural anatomy is preserved and patients do not need to take life-long anticoagulants.
 However, the limited availability is a drawback in some settings.

 Are There Non-Surgical Options for Heart Valve Disease?